tldr-pages/tldr/pages/common/dumpzilla.md

 > Forensic tool to extract information from Firefox, Iceweasel and Seamonkey browsers.
 > More information: <https://www.dumpzilla.org>.

-- Gather summary data from browser profile.
+- Gather summary data from browser profile:

 `dumpzilla {{path/to/browser_profile}} --summary`

-- Extract everything except the DOM data.
+- Extract everything except the DOM data:

 `dumpzilla {{path/to/browser_profile}} --All`

-- Extract all stored passwords in browser profile.
+- Extract all stored passwords in browser profile:

 `dumpzilla {{path/to/browser_profile}} --Passwords`

-- Extract complete listing of browser download history.
+- Extract complete listing of browser download history:

 `dumpzilla {{path/to/browser_profile}} --Downloads`

-- Extract complete listing of browser bookmarks.
+- Extract complete listing of browser bookmarks:

 `dumpzilla {{path/to/browser_profile}} --Bookmarks`